 OPINION Our new Computing Editor, Michael Passingham, bemoans the out of date mentality of our police to cyber-crime.

 The chief of the Met Police has suggested that victims of cybercrime shouldn’t be “rewarded” by their bank if they’ve been defrauded online.
-It's yet another brilliant example of how detached the police still are from the realities of cyber-crime.

 His comments were published in this morning’s edition of The Times (paywall), where he suggested that victims who had been defrauded shouldn’t be “rewarded for bad behaviour”.